Images of children and young people online

-The types of material which comprise each category are specified in the Classification (Publications, Films and Computer Games) Act 1995.
+The types of material that comprise each category are specified in the Classification (Publications, Films and Computer Games) Act 1995 (Cth).
+The Act requires material to be classified before it can be released or advertised.
 Material can be classified RC if it includes:

 Good practices related to publishing images of children and young people online

-It is recommended there be no identifying personal information accompanying photographs, such as the child's name, address or telephone number (NetAlert, 2007).
-Group photographs are also recommended to reduce the risk of identifying individual children.
+- There should be no identifying personal information accompanying photographs, such as the child's name, address or telephone number.
+Group photographs reduce the risk of identifying individual children.

-Deciding who will have access to view the images of children posted to a website is another aspect of good Internet practice to facilitate safety.
-Most websites are public places that any person can access.
-However, some websites can be more secure by using private pages accessible only to registered members.
+- Decide who will have access to view the images of the children posted to a website.
+Most websites are public places that any person can access; however, some websites can be more secure by using private pages accessible only to registered members.
 The practice of using private pages enables members of groups, clubs or other organisations to share information with each other more securely.

 Supporting children and young people to be safe online

-Through the Cybersmart program, the Australian Media and Communications Authority offer suggestions and guides to Internet safety.
+Through the Cybersmart program, the ACMA offer suggestions and guides to Internet safety.
 Guides have been designed specifically for parents, children and adolescents.

 Worried about the safety of a child or want to lodge a complaint about a website?